Medical Billing and Coding Career Information

 What is the Average for Medical Billing/Coding Salaries?

-In an online survey** of more than 10,000 medical billing and coding professionals in 2010, it was discovered that certified employees saw a salary increase of 1.5 percent from the previous year, bringing the average salary to $45,404.
+In an online survey** of more than 10,000 medical billing and coding professionals in 2010, it was discovered that certified employees saw an increase of 1.5 percent in medical billing and coding pay from the previous year, bringing the average salary to $45,404.
 Non-certified employees also saw a rise of 1.2 percent, though at $37,746, the average salary was slightly lower than that of certified medical billing and coding professionals.

 Medical billing/coding salaries are also directly impacted by experience.
 The more years of experience, the higher the salary tends to be.
 Here is a breakdown of the average annual salary of certified medical coding and billing professionals by years of experience: